facebook/react-native-website/docs/_integration-with-existing-apps-objc.md

 ### Command Line Tools for Xcode

 Install the Command Line Tools.
-Choose "Preferences..." in the Xcode menu.
+Choose **Settings... (or Preferences...)** in the Xcode menu.
 Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

 ![Xcode Command Line Tools](/docs/assets/GettingStartedXcodeCommandLineTools.png)